paraswaykole/slashbase/README.md

 ## Installation

-Please follow the [installation guide](https://slashbase.com/install) to install Slashbase on your own cloud (in your own VPC)
+Please follow the [installation guide](https://slashbase.com/install) to self-host Slashbase on your own cloud.

 ## Documentation